We conducted a two-stroke snowmobile oil comparison to see how some of the top snowmobile oils on the market handle -40º temperatures.

 Like many cars and trucks today, the E-TEC uses direct injection.
 Placing the fuel injectors directly in the combustion chamber allows precise control over the injection event, which improves power and reduces emissions.

-So, we thought it might be interesting to compare the cold-flow of our best all-around snowmobile oil – AMSOIL INTERCEPTOR® Synthetic 2-Stroke Oil – to the three top sled manufacturer’s oils, including Arctic Cat 2-Cycle Synthetic CTEC-2®.
+We thought it might be interesting to run a two-stroke snowmobile oil comparison using our best all-around snowmobile oil – AMSOIL INTERCEPTOR® Synthetic 2-Stroke Oil – and the three top sled manufacturer’s oils:

 How does INTERCEPTOR’s cold-flow match-up?
 Check out the video to find out.